 “Connection for me is the best,” he says.
 “When you can find people who want to be active and share the same interests, you can build friendships really easy because you already have the shared connection of sports.”

-He also wants adults hesitant about playing sports to put their fears aside.
+He also wants adults who are hesitant about playing sports to put their fears aside.
 “It’s never too late,” AR emphasizes.
 “I literally went to a park yesterday and saw somebody on their first day of playing pickleball at 70 years old.”

 Join The Gametime Hero Waitlist Or Be A Beta Tester